Maria Bailey announces she will not stand for re-election

 “Finally I acknowledge and thank my own family and friends for their loyalty and support throughout my political career.”

-She ran a 10km just three weeks after the incident despite claiming in her court affidavit that she could not run “at all” for three months after the fall.
+She ran a 10k just three weeks after the incident despite claiming in her court affidavit that she could not run “at all” for three months after the fall.

 Dún Laoghaire Fine Gael members voted at a meeting on Halloween night for a motion asking the party hierarchy to urgently review the constituency’s general election ticket.